ghga-de/ghga-metadata-schema/docs/docs/index.md

  * [case control status enum](case control status enum.md) - Enum to capture whether a Sample in a Study is to be considered as Case or Control.
  * [experiment process type enum](experiment process type enum.md) - The different types of Experiment Processes.
  * [file format enum](file format enum.md) - Enum to capture file types.
+ * [forward or reverse enum](forward or reverse enum.md) - Enum to capture whether the reads from paired-end sequencing are forward (R1) or reverse (R2).
  * [paired or single end enum](paired or single end enum.md) - Enum to capture whether a sequencing experiment generates reads that are Paired-end or Single-end.
  * [release status enum](release status enum.md) - Enum to capture the release status of an entity.
  * [study type enum](study type enum.md) - Enum to capture the type of a study.